Introduction

 - the covenant ID of the newly created KCC20 output

-This is the mechanism that binds the minter to one specific KCC20 instance.
+This is the mechanism that binds the minter to one specific KCC20 instance while preserving a concrete genesis preimage for both covenant IDs.

 8. Template Validation Makes Cross-Contract Checks Safer